-The interaction between these complex processes and their combined effect is difficult to predict, however a suite of global models of varying degrees of complexity agree that dissolved oxygen concentrations in the global ocean will decline by 1.5% to 4% by 2090 or by 6 to 12 $\mu$ mol/kg by 2100 (Ciais et al., 2013).
-Model simulations specifically focused on coastal and shelf sea waters estimate that dissolved oxygen concentrations in the North Sea will decline by 5.3% to 9.5% by 2098 (van der Molen et al., 2013) or as much as 11.5% by 2100 (Meire et al., 2013).
-These model outputs imply that the decline in dissolved oxygen in coastal and shelf seas resulting from predicted climate change would be amplified compared to the effects in the open ocean.
+The interaction between these complex processes and their combined effect is difficult to predict, however a suite of global models of varying degrees of complexity agree that dissolved oxygen concentrations in the global ocean will decline by 1.5 to 4% by 2090 or by 6 to 12 μmol/kg by 2100 (Ciais et al., 2013).
+Model simulations specifically focused on coastal and shelf sea waters estimate that dissolved oxygen concentrations in the North Sea will decline by 5.3 to 9.5 % by 2098 (van der Molen et al., 2013) or as much as 11.5% by 2100 (Meire et al., 2013).
+Using a coupled hydrodynamics-ecosystem model (NEMO-ERSEM), Wakelin et al (2020) investigated the potential changes in and drivers of oxygen depletion across the North-west European continental shelf seas under a 'business-as-usual' greenhouse gas emissions scenario (RCP 8.5).
+Model simulations estimate that as the shelf sea waters become warmer and less saline under RCP8.5, the mean near bed oxygen concentration will decrease by 6.3% by 2100, with monthly minimum oxygen decreasing by 7.7%.
+In regions that currently experience oxygen depletion, such as the central North Sea and Celtic Sea, the model predicts that oxygen depletion will intensify and last longer (see Figure 9 in Wakelin et al., 2020).
+For UK shelf waters (Figure